wp-plugins/events-manager-extended/readme.txt

 * Feature: [events_filter] has a new parameter "fields", can contain a comma seperated list of fields that should be shown (the filter format is general, and using this, you can hide certain fields in certain forms).
 For a calendar, you may want to block showing weeks, so you can use eg: [events_filter fields=categories,months] (and make sure the "filter form format" contains at least the filters for month and cats)
 * Feature: new placeholder for events: #_USER_RESERVEDSPACES (or #_USER_BOOKEDSEATS), gives the number of seats a users has registered for an event
 * Feature: new parameter for [events_list]: "user_registered_only".
 If value=1, it will only give a list of events the user has registered for (only works for WP registered users of course)
+* Feature: "showperiod=yearly" now also possible, also filtering per year
 * Feature: external link possible for an event, so when you click on the single event details, you go to that page
 * Improvement: Czech language update (thanks to Alan Eckhardt)
 * Improvement: hour also taken into account for future/past events list